xryanglab/RiboMiner/README.md

 The length distribution of normal ribosome profiling data is around 28nt~30nt， any abnormal length distribution maybe represent problems from library construction or sequencing steps.
 So this is also an important criterian for data with a good quality.
 ```
-LengthDistribution -i <sequence_sample.fastq> -o <output_prefix>
+LengthDistribution -i <sequence_sample.fastq> -o <output_prefix> -f fastq
+or
+LengthDistribution -i <sequence_sample.bam> -o <output_prefix> -f bam
 ```
-where *sequence_sample.fastq* is the fastq file after adapter trimmed and filtered with sequence quality.
+where *sequence_sample.fastq* is the fastq file after adapter trimmed and filtered with sequence quality and *sequence_sample.bam* is the mapping file.
 This step would generate two files.
 One is the plot of length distribution with *pdf* format and the other is the length of each sequencing read.

 + **DNA contamination.**